DevExpress/devextreme-demos/JSDemos/Demos/Sortable/Customization/description.md

   Specifies how to highlight the item's drop position.

 - [itemOrientation](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#itemOrientation)
-  Notifies the widget about item layout so that it can properly re-position items or the drop indicator during drag and drop.
+  Notifies the UI component about item layout so that it can properly re-position items or the drop indicator during drag and drop.

 - [dragDirection](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#dragDirection)
   Specifies the directions in which an item can be dragged.